LiamWebster25/ProjectHiya/ReadMe.txt

 In this project deliverable, myself and Liam have decided to go for a safe and simplistic approach to web design by having simple, catchy and smooth feel to the whole thing.

+In the footer of every page is access to the admin page where you can see messages sent by the contact page.

 HOME:

-For our home page, we went for a simple design where the first thing that catches your eye is the mattress against the wall video that you most likely felt inclined to click on as soon as you opened the page.
-This is exactly the intention of it as the video is designed to get the user more interested in what this gym has to offer.
+We have nothing very complex on this page.
+Just click on the video and enjoy the UI.

 ABOUT:

-We've decided to keep the same design for the about tab in order to not disrupt the user's experience.
-Simplicity is key for web design.
-We also have included an image to keep the user engaged.
+Access to the admin page via footer.

 PRICE:

 Here we calculate the exact price with and without tax that a member must pay to keep access to the gym.
+You MUST place a month about in the numericUpDown

 SCHEDULE: